Santa Cruz Province, Argentina: Tourism

 Santa Cruz's most visited destination is Los Glaciares National Park and a number of glaciers of which the Perito Moreno Glacier is the most famous.
 Nearby El Calafate has an airport that connects the area with Buenos Aires and Trelew.

 Some 200 kilometres north of El Calafate is the village of El Chaltén at the feet of the Cerro Torre and Mount Fitz Roy.
 Still not very developed, El Chaltén serves as a hub for various trekking routes including walks on the Viedma Glacier.

 600 kilometres further north of El Chaltén, by the dirt road Ruta 40, the Cueva de las Manos near the town of Perito Moreno allows the few tourists who venture to this point to see the prehistoric wall paintings in the caves near the Pinturas River.

 Perito Moreno National Park and its lakes, north of Los Glaciares, are rarely visited.
 Besides trekking, other sports practised on the west side of the province are sport fishing, rafting and climbing.

 In the east, the National Route 3 follows the Atlantic coastline, by which buses connect the coastal cities, and take passengers both south to Tierra del Fuego and north to Chubut Province and Buenos Aires.
 The most visited places are the cities of Río Gallegos, the Bosques Petrificados National Monument petrified forest, and the depression of Laguna del Carbón near Puerto San Julián.

 Government

 The provincial government is divided into three branches: the executive, headed by a popularly elected governor, who appoints the cabinet; the legislative; and the judiciary, headed by the Supreme Court.

 The Constitution of Santa Cruz Province, Argentina forms the formal law of the province.

 In Argentina, the most important law enforcement organization is the Argentine Federal Police but the additional work is carried out by the Santa Cruz Provincial Police.

 Political division

-The province is divided into the following 7 departments: